 For if we would judge ourselves, we would not be judged.
 (I Corinthians 11:31)

 Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
 (II Corinthians 7:1)

 It may be noted, concerning the previous verse (II Corinthians 7:1), that the “promises” to which it refers pertain to the Temple of God (as set forth in II Corinthians 6:16-18).

 Again, in I Corinthians 3:17, the emphasis is on the holiness of the Temple of God:

-If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.
+If anyone defiles the temple of God, God will destroy him.
+For the temple of God is holy, which temple you are.

 The context of the above verse is that of building on the foundation, which is Christ.
 The purpose of the ministries, events, and circumstances of the Christian pilgrimage is that the Temple of God may be constructed from the transformed personalities of the saints.